Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Anna Hazare’s Service in the Indian Army

 Inspired by patriotism and love for his country, Anna Hazare joined the Indian Army in 1960.
 His career as an Indian Army soldier started as a truck driver after successful training in Aurangabad in Maharashtra.
 When Pakistan invaded India in 1965, he was posted at the Khem Karan border, where all his colleagues were martyred.
-He was the sole survivor of an enemy attack-variously claimed to have been a bomb, an aerial assault and an exchange of fire at the border-while he was driving a truck.
+He was the sole survivor of an enemy attack-variously claimed to have been a bomb, an aerial assault, and an exchange of fire at the border where he was driving a truck.
 This incident made him think about the existence of human beings and the meaning of life and death.
-The experienced of wartime, coupled with the poverty from which he had come, affected him.
+The experience of wartime, coupled with the poverty from which he had come, affected him.
 He considered suicide at one point but instead turned to pondering the meaning of life and death.
-Swami Vivekananda proved to be a great inspiration for him, reading the small booklet “Youth Call for Nation Building” found at a book store at New Delhi railway station.
-At this point he decided to dedicate his entire life to the service of humanity.
+Swami Vivekananda proved to be a great inspiration for him, reading the small booklet “Youth Call for Nation Building” found at a bookstore at the New Delhi railway station.
+At this point, he decided to dedicate his entire life to the service of humanity.
 He was only 26 years old at the time.
 However, after completing just three years in the Army, he would not have been eligible for a pension scheme for which he had served in the Army for 13 long years, after which he retired voluntarily from the Army in 1975 and returned to his native Ralegan Siddhi.
-During his tenure as a soldier, he served in various states such as Sikkim, Bhutan, Jammu and Kashmir, Assam, Mizoram, Leh and Ladakh.
+During his tenure as a soldier, he served in various states such as Sikkim, Bhutan, Jammu and Kashmir, Assam, Mizoram, Leh, and Ladakh.

 Anna Hazare’s Transformation of Ralegan Siddhi